remotex/kolli/README.md

 ## Why?

 Because our needs are not fulfilled using any of the others.
-Kolli is very oppinionated, just like all the others, and created to solve a specific problem.
+Kolli is very opinionated, just like all the others, and created to solve a specific problem.
 The word "kolli" is Swedish for parcel or package and is used here to represent the word *parcelle* from Old French meaning *"a small piece or part."*

 ### A business scenario
 * A 500 mb zip archive representing the "vanilla" version of a product